ardunster/consequences-game/consequences/content/README.md

 Keep in mind, while playing the session, the title and the values will be the only things visible to the player!

+## Note

+It's recommended to *copy* the template before modifying it when creating a new file.
+Keep in mind if you make any mistakes in constructing your template file, the program may not load at all, so if you have any problems with the program loading after creating new content double check your template first!